 Walla Walla University believes that insurance is extremely important for all students.
 All undergraduate and graduate students (including international students) must be covered by a health insurance plan.
 Students are responsible for obtaining and maintaining their health insurance.
-Be sure to check your health insurance plan to see if there are in-network providers in our local area, or consider other health insurance plans.
-Information regarding local providers and the links to purchase other insurance plans can be found at wallawalla.edu/insurance.
+Be sure to check your health insurance plan to see if there are in-network providers in our local area or consider other health insurance plans.
+Information regarding local providers and information regarding the purchase of other insurance plans can be found at wallawalla.edu/insurance.